andrewjahn/AndysBrainBook/docs/Matlab/Matlab_01_Navigation.rst

     b = [1 2; 4 5 ; 7 8]

 We can multiply them by typing ``c = a*b``.
 (Note that the inner dimensions must be identical; in this case, ``a`` is a 2x3 matrix, and ``b`` is a 3x2 matrix.
 For more information about matrix multiplication, click `here <https://www.mathworks.com/help/matlab/ref/mtimes.html>`__).

-If we want to do element-by-element multiplication - in other words, multiply each cell in one matrix by its corresponding cell in another matrix - each matrix will need to have the same dimensions.
-We could create another matrix that has the same dimensions as either matrix ``a`` or ``b``, or we could **transpose** one of the matrices to have the same dimensions as the other.
-For example,

 ::